jonataseduardo/guardrails/docs/pydoc_google.md

         protecting a thread from crashing by guarding its outermost block.

-    Python is very tolerant in this regard and `except:` will really catch everything including misspelled names, sys.exit() calls, Ctrl+C interrupts, unittest failures and all kinds of other exceptions that you simply don’t want to catch.

--   Minimize the amount of code in a `try`/`except` block.
-The larger the body of the `try`, the more likely that an exception will be raised by a line of code that you didn’t expect to raise an exception.
-In those cases, the `try`/`except` block hides a real error.

 -   Use the `finally` clause to execute code whether or not an exception is raised in the `try` block.
 This is often useful for cleanup, i.e., closing a file.